BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Introduction

 {\textbf{Our Contributions.}} We propose the concept of \emph{threat intelligence} across compliance boundaries in LLM services.
 We materialize this idea in \tool, the first privacy-preserving fingerprinting technique for prompt injection attacks that enables secure information sharing between otherwise siloed services.
-When a potential threat (prompt injection) is detected within any service by its defense mechanism, \tool generates a non-reversible, lightweight fingerprint that distills the semantic essence of the malicious prompt, making it possible to share actionable threat signals while preserving privacy.
+When a service's defense mechanism detects a potential prompt-injection threat, \tool generates a privacy-preserving, lightweight fingerprint that captures the malicious prompt's semantic essence, allowing actionable threat signals to be shared without compromising privacy. \emph{Note}, we use \emph{prompt injection} as a broader term, similar to its use in the OWASP Top 10 for LLMs, where jailbreaking is treated as a form of prompt injection~\cite{LLM012025PromptInjection}.